 Travel hacking is not some elaborate way to hack a computer or something like that.
 It is simply using the tools from airlines, hotels, and banks to travel for free.
 Travel hacking is using miles and points to achieve free travel.

-The bottom line is that you need to rack up points and miles to get free rooms at hotels, free flights and use bank points on credit cards to achieve more.
+The bottom line is that you need to work on collecting points and miles to get free rooms at hotels, free flights and use bank points on credit cards to achieve more.

 We all spend money on things like dining, gasoline, and groceries.
 There are plenty of things we spend money on, and what type of rewards are you getting from that?
 Is it cashback?
 Is it nothing because maybe you paid for these things in cash.
 Well, if that is the case, maybe let me change your mind on how you do something for a second.